 Via San Martino della Battaglia 44 - oo185 Rome - Italy

-Born in Naples (1989) I hold a Master degree in Physics released from the University of Naples Federico II (2014).
-Since 2015 I am a researchear at the Laboratory of Autonomous Robots and Artificial Life of the Institute of Cognitive Sciences and Technologies, my research activities focus on: evolutionary computation, genetic programming, reinforcement learning, autonomous robotics, neural networks
+Born in Naples (1989) I hold a Master degree in Physics released from the University of Naples Federico II and a PHD in Computer Science (robotics and neural system) released from University of Plymouth.
+Since 2015 I am a researchear at the Laboratory of Autonomous Robots and Artificial Life of the Institute of Cognitive Sciences and Technologies, my research activities focus on: evolutionary computation, genetic programming, reinforcement learning, evolutionary robotics, neural networks .

 Milano, N. and Nolfi, S., 2020.
 Enhancing Cartesian genetic programming through preferential selection of larger solutions.
 Evolutionary Intelligence, pp.1-8.